nickjbrowning/cscs-docs/docs/accounts/waldur.md

     ```

 !!! note
-    An email will be sent to the invited user:
+    An email will be sent to invited users:

     * users who already have CSCS accounts should click on the link in the email they received, and authenticate against CSCS KeyCloak with username, password, and OTP to accept the invitation.
-    * new users should follow the procedure to create a CSCS account.
+    * new users should follow the procedure to [create a CSCS account][ref-account-create].